-- Prior treatment with cytotoxic chemotherapy (e.g. temozolomide) within the past 4 weeks (6 weeks for nitrosoureas) prior to planned CED infusion
+- Treatment with any other cytotoxic agent within the past 4 weeks prior to planned infusion

 - Prior investigational treatment within the past 4 weeks or prior immunotherapy or antibody therapy within the past 4 weeks prior to planned infusion; Subjects with prior immunotherapy within 6 months of planned infusion must have confirmed evidence of tumor recurrence/progression as determined by iRANO or mRANO criteria.

-- Ongoing Optune© therapy within 5 days of planned initiation of CED infusion
+- Ongoing Optune© therapy within 5 days of planned infusion

-- Secondary Glioblastoma (i.e., Glioblastoma that progressed from low-grade diffuse astrocytoma or AA) and/ or known mutation in the isocitrate dehydrogenase 1 (IDH1) or IDH2 gene.
+- Secondary GB (i.e., GB that progressed from low-grade diffuse astrocytoma or AA)

-- Tumor in the brainstem (not including fluid-attenuated inversion recovery [FLAIR]changes), an infratentorial tumor, diagnosis of gliomatosis cerebri (highly infiltrative T2 hyperintense tumor with ill-defined margins encompassing at least three lobes of the brain) or multifocal or multicentric satellite tumors.
+- Tumor in the brainstem (not including fluid-attenuated inversion recovery [FLAIR]changes), an infratentorial tumor, diagnosis of gliomatosis cerebri (highly infiltrative T2 hyperintense tumor with ill-defined margins encompassing at least three lobes of the brain.

 - .
-Subjects with tumors for which the preponderance of tissue is not that in which convection would be possible (e.g. preponderance of cystic component)
+Subjects with tumors for which the preponderance of tissue is not of the type in which convection would be possible (e.g. preponderance of cystic component)

 - tumors in which post-surgical enhancement in T1 images in the margins around a resection cavity may be confused with recurring tumor; subjects in whom this enhancement is below 1 cm thickness are excluded